Cash Dividends vs. Share Repurchases

 Which is Better for Your Portfolio?

 Should a company pay its shareholders dividends?
-Should intelligent investors insist only on purchasing shares of businesses that have a consistent record of steady dividend increases or is it better for a company to plow all of its earnings back into the company for expansion?
-We’re going to empower you to take control of your portfolio.
+Should smart investors insist only on purchasing shares of businesses that have a consistent record of steady dividend increases or is it better for a company to plow all of its earnings back into the company for expansion?

 Historical Shift Away from Dividends

 In recent decades, a fundamental shift away from dividends has developed.
-Partly responsible is the U.S. tax code, which charges an additional 15% tax on dividends paid out to shareholders (before the Bush administration, this tax was as high as the graduated income tax – in some cases exceeding 35% on the federal level alone).
-Combined with the enactment of rule 10b-18, passed by Congress in 1982, protecting companies from litigation for the first time, widespread repurchases could be undertaken without fear of legal consequences.
-As a result, high profile boards made the decision to return excess capital to shareholders by repurchasing stock and destroying it, resulting in fewer shares outstanding and giving each remaining share a larger percentage ownership in the business.
+Partly responsible is the U.S. tax code, which charges up to an additional 15% tax on qualified dividends paid out to shareholders (before the Bush administration, this tax was as high as the graduated income tax—in some cases exceeding 35% on the federal level alone).
+Combined with the enactment of Rule 10b-18, passed by Congress in 1982 and amended in late 2003, protecting companies from litigation for the first time, widespread repurchases could be undertaken without fear of legal consequences.
+As a result, several well-known boards made the decision to return excess capital to shareholders by repurchasing stock and destroying it, resulting in fewer shares outstanding and giving each remaining shareholder a larger percentage ownership in the business.

 Advantages to Share Repurchases

-Share repurchases are a more tax efficient way to return capital to shareholders because there is no additional tax on buybacks even though your pro-rata equity in the enterprise increases, resulting in potentially more profit and cash dividends on your shares even if overall sales or profits never increase.
-However, there is one problem that can undermine these results, rending repurchases far less valuable:
+Share repurchases are a more tax-efficient way to return capital to shareholders because there is no additional tax on buybacks, even though the shareholder's pro rata equity in the enterprise increases, resulting in potentially more profit and cash dividends on your shares, even if overall sales or profits never increase.
+However, there is one problem that can undermine these results, making repurchases far less valuable:

 - If the share repurchases are completed when a company’s stock is overvalued, shareholders are harmed.
-It is, in effect, the same as trading in $1 bills for $0.75, destroying value.
+It is, in effect, the same as trading in $1 bills for 75 cents, destroying value.

 Advantages to Cash Dividends